joepurdy/purdybot/README.md

 ## environment notes

-### wiki data
-we use git submodules for some wiki data. to get these submodules you would do:

-    git submodule init
-    git submodule update

 ### ES6 and iojs

 We downgraded the app to use basic node, so it should run even without iojs.